Perth Institute of Contemporary Arts: Built form

 The PICA building was designed in the Federation Free Classical style.
 The exterior features prominent decorative elements but, overall, displays a degree of restraint appropriate to a serious academic institution.
 The physical evidence confirms that main boys' and girls' entries were given particular emphasis in their level of detailing, but that the building was clearly designed to be seen in the round.
 The external walls are constructed of face brick in stretcher bond, with a random stone plinth below ground floor level.
 On the northern side of the building the stone plinth is below the present street level.
 The decorative detailing is focused along the eaves and around the entry porches and window openings.
 The building has a corrugated iron, hipped roof with a raised section over the central gallery space.
 There are wide eaves with timber slats to all sides.
 The corrugated iron roof has been reclad and no chimneys or roof vents are visible, but the majority of the downpipes and rainwater heads appear to be original.
 The building was originally designed with two principal entries, one for the Girls' School on the northern facade and one for the Boys' School on the western side.
 The Boys' School entry was designed as a projecting single-storey porch with a hipped corrugated iron roof, plain brick walls along the sides and a triple arched entry to the front.
 The Girls' School entry faced onto James Street and was housed at the base of the projecting tower.
 (This is now used as the main entry to PICA.)

 The current interiors have a blend of original detailing with clearly contrasting modern adaptations and fixtures dating from the early 1990s conversion of the building to a contemporary arts centre.
 Some of the key features of the recent works include: the introduction of direct access to the ground floor of James Street; a large new reception area off this entry; a functional timber and steel stair within the reception area; large plain openings through former classroom walls; the creation of an open, ground floor performance space at the western end; the use of exposed steel trusses to support the gallery over the performance space; and the creation of a cafe within two former ground floor classrooms at the north-eastern corner of the building.

-PICA
+PICA organisation

 The Perth Institute of Contemporary Arts (PICA) is housed in the building at 53 James Street.
 It began operating from the James Street building in 1988 with the main aim of promoting contemporary art (visual, performing or mixed) in Western Australia.
 PICA is a member of the advocacy organisation Contemporary Art Organisations Australia.

-Programs

 PICA operates a year-round program of exhibitions, performances, and screenings, and offers a public education program.

-The "Hatched" program comprises residencies for emerging artists.
-One such artist is Noongar art student Ilona McGuire, who created a drone light show, Moombaki for the 2021 Fremantle Biennale, attracting thousands of visitors.
+Since 1992, its annual Hatched exhibition has showcased work from graduates across the country.